Borel reducibility and symmetric models: Finite jumps and the models of G. Monro

 \section{Finite jumps and the models of G. Monro}

 In this section we present a proof that $=^{+(n+1)}$ is not reducible to $=^{+n}$ using the techniques developed above.
-To that end, we need to find models $M_n$ such that $M_n$ is generated by a $=^{+n}$-invariant, i.e. a hereditarily countable set in $\mathcal{P}^{n+1}(\omega)$, but not by any element of $\mathcal{P}^m(\omega)$ for $m\leq n$.
+To that end, we need to find models $M_n$ such that $M_n$ is generated by a $=^{+n}$-invariant, that is, a set in $\mathcal{P}^{n+1}(\omega)$, but not generated by any set in $\mathcal{P}^m(\omega)$ for $m\leq n$.
 It turns out that the right models were constructed by Monro \cite{Mon73} in order to separate the finite generalized Kinna-Wagner principles.
 First we describe Monro's construction and make a few remarks about the relationship between the Kinna-Wagner principles and the question of interest here, of which type of sets can generate the model.
 Finally we strengthen Monro's analysis and deduce the Borel irreducibility results.